Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 - Initial-condition loss
 - Boundary-condition loss (if present)

-As a result, it is perfectly normal for one loss component to oscillate while the others converge smoothly.
+As a result, it is perfectly normal for one loss component (especially which has the smallest magnitude) to oscillate while the others converge smoothly.

-For example, during the Calendar Ageing iPINN  project, the Initial Condition (IC) loss exhibited noticeable fluctuations throughout training.
+Check my GitHub project repo: For example, during the Calendar Ageing iPINN  project, the Initial Condition (IC) loss exhibited noticeable fluctuations throughout training.
 At first glance, it appeared unstable.
 However, a deeper investigation revealed that:

 - The magnitude of the IC loss was extremely small (on the order of **10⁻⁷**).
-- The predicted initial capacity remained essentially equal to 1.
+- The predicted initial capacity remained essentially equal to 1 (ie. 0.9999).
 - The total loss, data loss, and physics loss had already converged.

 In other words, the network was behaving correctly despite the oscillations.

-### The Fix
+#### Best Practices:

-Do not judge PINN training solely by the appearance of a loss curve.
+- Do not judge PINN training solely by shape of the curves.
+Examine the magnitude of each loss component.

-Instead:

-- Examine the magnitude of each loss component.
 - Check whether the associated physical constraint is actually being satisfied.
-- Look at the learned parameters and predicted solutions.
+- Focus on whether the predicted physical fields and parameter values make sense.
 - Verify that the model behaviour remains physically meaningful.

-A noisy loss term is not necessarily a problem.
-What matters is whether the underlying physical constraint is being violated.

 ### Key Takeaway